Lesterpaintstheworld/terminal-velocity/chapters/act1/act1_scenes.md

 # Act 1 Scenes

 ## Scene 1: Introduction
-- Introduce main characters and setting, emphasizing their motivations and backgrounds.
+- Introduce main characters, Isabella Torres and Marcus Reynolds, and their complex motivations and backgrounds, highlighting their internal struggles with ethical dilemmas regarding AI rights and societal equity.
 - Establish initial conflict and stakes, highlighting the ethical dilemmas they face in their respective roles.

 ## Scene 2: Rising Tension